This page contains affiliate links. Please read our disclosure for more info.

 These are the best restaurants on Koh Lanta we found.
 Most are on the western side of the island and we generally found the quality better on the road rather than on the beach.
 All these places have vegetarian options.

-Time for Lime is our favourite beachfront restaurant on Koh Lanta.
-It’s pricey but we think it’s worth it for the quality of food and sunset views.
+Our favourite beachfront restaurant on Koh Lanta.
+It’s pricey, but we think it’s worth it for the quality of food and sunset views.

 Red Snapper serves tasty fusion tapas and is the best restaurant on Koh Lanta.